rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     Error: Unable to locate Config file.
 Perhaps you need to create a new site.
        Run `hugo help new` for details.
 (Config File "config" Not Found in "[/home/username]")

+### Failed to Stop Nginx.Service

+It is very possible that you may attempt to stop or reload the Nginx server and get the following console output:

+    Failed to stop nginx.service: The name org.freedesktop.PolicyKit1 was not provided by any .service files See system logs and 'systemctl status nginx.service' for details.

+To start, stop, or reload Nginx it is necessary to use the `sudo` prefix along with the command to stop, reload or start Nginx.
+That is, `sudo systemctl stop nginx`, `sudo systemctl reload nginx`, `sudo systemctl start nginx`.

 ### Hugo Server did not Shutdown Using **CTRL+C**